 The CUNY School of Medicine was founded upon the Sophie Davis School of Biomedical Education (SDSBE), a longstanding school of the City College of New York (CCNY).
 CCNY is one of the senior colleges of the City University of New York (CUNY).
 The University dates to the founding of the Free Academy in 1847 by Townsend Harris, a successful businessman and first US diplomat to Japan, who set upon a mission to provide public higher education to academically qualified young men.
-The Academy quickly grew into an expansive campus in upper Manhattan that subsequently became known as the College of the City of New York - presently the City College of New York, the flagship college of the City University of New York (CUNY).
-Today, CUNY is the nation's largest public university, consisting of 11 senior colleges, 7 community colleges, an Honors College, and 5 graduate and professional schools including a Graduate Center and schools of journalism, law, professional studies, and public health.
-The University's net enrollment exceeds 270,000 students, including 200,000 full-time equivalent students.
+The Academy quickly grew into an expansive campus that subsequently became known as the College of the City University of New York - presently the City College of New York, the flagship college of the City University of New York (CUNY).
+Today, CUNY is the nation's largest public university, spanning 25 campuses across the five boroughs, and is comprised of 11 senior colleges, 7 community colleges, an Honors College, and 7 graduate and professional schools.
+CUNY has produced 70 Fulbright scholars, 13 Nobel Laureates, 10 Truman scholars, 7 Marshall Scholars, 7 Rhodes scholars in recent years, and two of the last three Pulitzers for poetry.
+The University's net enrollment exceeds 270,000 students.